Biomedical-Data-Analysis-Laboratory/GradeMIL/README.md

 **Usage:**
 - Use the `segmentation/main_segmentation.py` script to extract tiles and define regions of urothelium.
 Adjust extraction settings as needed.
 - After data extraction, you can use the `grading/main_grading.py` script to train the nested MIL grading classifier.
 Specify the input data sources and adjust the model architecture according to your requirements.
 - The `grading/inference.py` script allows you to perform inference on new images using the trained classification model.
+The attention range has to be normalized first, using `grading/inf_att_range.py`

 **Dependencies:**
 - Ensure that you have the required dependencies listed in the `requirements.txt` file.